Data Quality Metric Library

 |

-The percentage of the number of pavement (PA), surfacing (SU), shoulder (SH) and drainage (DR) cost group maintenance activity records with a known quantity (eg not Null, zero or negative) for records with a transaction date within the reported financial year.
+The percentage of the number of pavement (PA), surfacing (SU), shoulder (SH) and drainage (DR) cost group maintenance activity records with a known quantity (eg not Null, zero or negative).
+For records with a transaction date within the reported financial year.

 Metric Purpose